Happy 2013! Let’s get cooking!

 Turn the heat to low and cover the top for a minute, to help set the runny egg whites.

-Place two-thirds of the filling on one half of the circle, topped with the cheese.
+Place most of the filling on one half of the circle, topped with the cheese.
+Save the rest of the filling for a special purpose (you’ll see!).

 And carefully, very gently, coax the empty half over the filled half with the rubber spatula.
 I spy a crack in my omelet!